 The Belleville, Illinois, campus of the Lindenwood University system is a full-service campus offering a wide range of traditional undergraduate degrees, as well as evening undergraduate and graduate programs.
-Within 15 miles of Downtown St. Louis, Lindenwood-Belleville offers on-campus housing, intercollegiate athletics, campus dining, student activities, as well as modern educational facilities.
-Complete information on all academic programs at Lindenwood-Belleville may be found at http://belleville.lindenwood.edu/.
+Located at 2600 West Main St., within 15 miles of Downtown St. Louis, Lindenwood University-Belleville offers oncampus housing, intercollegiate athletics, campus dining, student activities, as well as modern educational facilities.
+Complete information on all academic programs at LU-Belleville may be found at www.belleville.lindenwood.edu/.